 \end{tabular}

-Advanced Booktabs commands:
+Advanced Booktabs Commands

-Column Spanning
+Column Spanning with \multicolumn

 \begin{tabular}{lccc}